marketplacer/TestableAlert/README.md

   preferredStyle: .ActionSheet)
 ```

-3) Create an instance of `TestableAlert` supplying the alert instance you just created.
+3) Create an instance of `TestableAlert` supplying the alert you just created.

 ```Swift
 testableAlert = TestableAlert(alert: alertController)